 ShortPixel stands tall in close competition with Imagify for the number one position on the list of WordPress image optimisation plugins.
 Due to a variety of powerful options, ShortPixel is becoming increasingly more popular amongst the web building maestros.

 WP Smush is unarguably the most easy-to-use WordPress image optimisation plugin.
 You can get easy access to it for free.
 But, if you want to get your hands on some advanced features you can upgrade to its pro version.
-However, to get access to its pro version, you must sign-up for a WPMU DEV membership, which already costs $49 per month.
-This membership comes with many other plugins, which is kind of win-win but certainly not for your pocket.
+Their pro version comes at 3 plans, USD 5, USD 7.5 and USD 15.83.
+Except for the cheapest plan, then you also get extra plugins at this price, which is kind of win-win but certainly not for your pocket.

 WP Smush only uses a lossless compression algorithm which means the image quality is not affected while being compressed by the plugin.
 But with an upgrade to WP Smush pro, you can get more aggressive (lossy) compression algorithms.